 Head to the top-ranking posts and start your research.

-In the post written by JungleScout, it tells you the Top 10 Amazon product categories.
+The above post written by JungleScout tells you the Top 10 Amazon product categories.

 For example, Home & Kitchen ranks number one.
-If you were creating blogging content (or were an ecommerce site) for that niche, you’d head to that category and look at all of the top sellers.
+So if you were creating blogging content (or were an ecommerce site) for that niche, you’d head to that category and look at all the top sellers.

 Pro Tip: Aim to find products with lots of reviews.
 User reviews are a goldmine of information you can use for content creation.
 It’s also a good signal of what people like the most.

-You can also head to Amazon’s Best Sellers and browse popular products there.
+You can also head to Amazon’s Best Sellers and browse popular products.

-Knowing this information will help you to create content that people are interested in.
+Knowing this information will help you create content people are interested in.
 There’s no need to reinvent the wheel 😉

 Piggy-backing off the Amazon Best Sellers idea, you could create an entire page dedicated to Amazon’s popular products (where it makes sense and is relevant for your niche and audience).